vertigoaway/meowTP/README.md

 objectives
   - ✅ RSA diffie helman key exchange
   - ✅ all messages are encrypted after handshake
-  - ✅ very few security flaws in encryption implementation
+  - 🟨 very few security flaws in encryption implementation
+    - ✅ packet RSA encryption
+    - ❌ quantum proof algorithms
+    - ❌ AES-GCM file encryption
+    - ❌ ED25519
+    - ❌ persistent keys (?)
+    - ❌ add user authentication
+    - ❌ MiTM proof
+      - ❌ Nonces
+    - ❌ mitigate spoofing
+    - 🔨 proper exception handling
   - 🟨 server can handle multiple clients
+  - ✅ server can send packets in bulk
+  - ❌ server can recieve packets in bulk
-  - ✅ client and server can send packets in bulk
+  - ✅ client can send packets in bulk
-  - 🟨🔨 client and server can recieve packets in bulk
+  - ✅ client can recieve packets in bulk
   - ✅ client can download files from server
     - ? download <= 0.5MB with little/no corruption
     - ? download <= 1MB with little/no corruption